Scenic Drive on Bohemian Highway

 Stretched along both sides of the Russian River, Monte Rio (pop.
 977) greets visitors with a 1950s-style neon sign arched over the roadway, reading, "Welcome to Monte Rio - Vacation Wonderland."

-Other significant structures in town include a 1934 pony truss bridge that spans the Russian River to connect the two halves of town, and the 1911 Monte Rio Amphitheater, a (temporarily-closed) outdoor showcase for concerts, theater under the stars, and other events.
+Other significant structures in town include a 1934 pony-truss bridge that spans the Russian River to connect the two halves of town, and the 1911 Monte Rio Amphitheater, an outdoor showcase for concerts, theater under the stars, and other events.

 If you want more time to enjoy this laid-back community, consider dining and/or staying at two special local properties, both built in 1906.
-The rustic-chic Highland Dell Lodge generally hosts the local OktoberFest, and The Village Inn & Restaurant once served as the idyllic backdrop for Holiday Inn, a 1942 Hollywood musical starring Bing Crosby and Fred Astaire.
+The rustic-chic Highland Dell Lodge generally hosts the local OktoberFest, and the Gatsby-themed Boho Manor boasts a riverfront lounge and cozy speakeasy.

 Occidental

-Lodging is available in local vacation rentals; the pet-friendly Occidental Lodge, with a pool and 27 rooms with queen- and king-size beds; and The Inn at Occidental, providing a luxury inn experience.
+Lodging is available in local vacation rentals, the pet-friendly Occidental Lodge, or at The Inn at Occidental, which showcases a true luxury inn experience.

-Consider a side trip: The Coleman Valley Road heads west out of Occidental toward the coast, climbing steeply then descending into a stunning valley of rolling hills, then undulating along the ridge line with spectacular views of the coast.
+While in Occidental, consider taking a detour down Coleman Valley Road, which heads west toward the coast, climbing steeply then descending into a stunning valley of rolling hills, and undulating along the ridge line with spectacular views of the coast.

 Freestone

-Only about a half-mile long, Freestone is a common stop for cyclists tacking the west county roads, and for travelers heading to the Sonoma Coast via Bodega Bay.
+At the southern end of the Bohemian Highway, Freestone (pop.
+32) is a fascinating crossroads of a village, with a handful of Old West-style buildings surrounded by pastoral vistas and rolling hills.
+Only about a half-mile long, Freestone is a common stop for cyclists taking the west county roads, and for travelers heading to the Sonoma Coast via Bodega Bay.

 Many folks go out of their way to drop by Wild Flour Bread, where sourdough loaves, scones, biscotti, and more are baked in a wood-fired brick oven.
 An extensive garden out back supplies the fresh fruit, herbs, and vegetables that go into many of the baked treats.